The following text can serve as a reference if you are changing your name in the State of Wisconsin.

 Take the certified copy of your “Order for Name Change” to:

 Social Security Administration

 Get a number and wait in line.
 Present the certified copy and your old social security card to the clerk.
 This step is FREE!
 A new social security card will be mailed to you in about 2 weeks, and the clerk will immediately return your certified copy to you.
 You no longer need surgery in order to change your gender marker with the SSA – you only need a physician’s letter.
 However, not all clerks may be aware of this new policy so it is recommended that you have documentation of the policy change prepared.

 Go to a DMV that is convenient to you.
 If you want to get all of this finished in downtown Milwaukee, there is a DMV downtown (open until 4pm, M-F) at:

 If you are looking to get both your name and your sex changed on your license/state ID, it is best to bring the letter from your therapist and your certified copy of “Order for Name Change” to the DMV.

 Explain what you are changing on your license/state ID, fill out the appropriate form, and wait in line.
-When it is your turn, present your certified copy of your name change (and the letter from your therapist if you are also changing your sex).
-The DMV employee will make a copy of the “Order for Name Change” certified copy (and your therapist’s letter if you are changing your sex) and return it to you.
+When it is your turn, present your certified copy of your name change (and the letter from your doctor if you are also changing your sex).
+The DMV employee will make a copy of the “Order for Name Change” certified copy (and your doctor’s letter if you are changing your sex) and return it to you.
 Pay the $14 fee, take a new picture, and walk out with a new (and correct!) license/state ID.